marlago/website/content/pages/teaching.rst

   Winter 2014.
 Instructor, workshop at University of Maryland

-- **Using Electroencephalography and Magnetoencephalography in Psycholinguistics**
+- **Using Electro- and Magnetoencephalography in Psycholinguistics**

   August 2011.
 Instructor, workshop at Gallaudet University